 How To Drain Snowblower Carburetor Bowl

 Some snowblower gas bowl draining is easy as the manufacturers fit a convenient bowl drain bolt.
-However many don’t and that means we’ll need to remove the bowl in order to drain it.
-The problem with removing older gas bowls is the bowl seal, they become brittle with age are may leak after refitting.
+However, many don’t, and that means we’ll need to remove the bowl in order to drain it.
+The problem with removing older gas bowls is the bowl seal; they become brittle with age and may leak after refitting.

 Begin by turning the gas tap off.

 Bowl Drain Type – Remove the bowl drain bolt on the left to conveniently drain the contents of the bowl.